topitbopit/Redline/README.md

 **This is in insanely early beta!
 Only like 12 things actually work (and some are still unfinished)**

 ## What is Redline?
-Redline is a massive *universal* script designed for lots of customization, ease of use, and many unique features.
+Redline is a massive *universal* script designed for lots of customization, ease of use, and unique features.

 It is designed after and inspired by the many popular hacked clients of Minecraft, such as [Meteor](https://meteorclient.com/), [Aristois](https://aristois.net), and [Impact](https://impactclient.net/).